 If you add social media and/or blog links to your Amazon profile page, it may help you be chosen based on the size of your following.
 Or possibly, you could stand out based on the niche demographic that’s already following you (e.g., you have a popular parenting website and you’d like to review children’s products, or you’ve gained popularity as an avid book reviewer by posting all over Twitter, Instagram, and your website).

 So, while a strong social presence may help in a roundabout way, focusing your reviews on a product category that you have deep knowledge of is your best bet.

 Tip: If you do have a strong social following, try posting your reviews to your followers who are interested in the product.
 They may click the link and naturally vote that your review was helpful, which would increase your reviewer ranking.

-7. Can I review products on Amazon without becoming an Amazon Vine member?
+8. Can I review products on Amazon without becoming an Amazon Vine member?

-- Giveaway Service: If you love absolutely free items, this site is for you.
-Most items won’t cost a dime, or otherwise run under $2.
+- GiveawayService.com: If you have a social following, this site is for you.
+Most items won’t cost a dime, or they’re heavily discounted.

-- SnagShout: A popular site for many die-hard Amazon shoppers–look for nice discounts across an array of categories like Clothing & Jewelry, Electronics, Sports & Outdoors, Home & Garden, Beauty & Health, and Under $5.
+- SnagShout.com: A popular site for many die-hard Amazon shoppers–look for nice discounts across an array of categories like Clothing & Jewelry, Electronics, Sports & Outdoors, Home & Garden, Beauty & Health, and Under $5.